-Colin Farrell Could Play Grindelwald In 'Fantastic Beasts 2' So Easily That Some Fans Are Legit Demanding It
+Fans Want Colin Farrell To Play Grindelwald In 'Fantastic Beasts 2' Now, Now, *Now*

 Potterheads the world round got new information about the Fantastic Beasts sequel on Thursday, but not all of it was good.
 Warner Bros. released plot details and first cast photo from the upcoming film, which the studio revealed will be called Fantastic Beasts: The Crimes Of Grindelwald.
 The announcement threw last year's casting controversy back into light: Johnny Depp is playing Grindelwald in Fantastic Beasts again, and many fans wish that Colin Farrell could play Grindelwald instead.
 Could Farrell possibly replace Depp and return for the The Crimes Of Grindelwald, which comes out in 2018?
 It would take something close to magic to bring him back, but that doesn't mean Depp couldn't be replaced by someone else.
 And it seems like fans would be very happy if he were.